AaltoSciComp/scicomp-docs/aalto/jupyterhub.rst

 work on them - they are then copied to your personal ``/notebooks`` directory.
 You can edit the assignments there - fill out the solutions and validate them.
-Once you are done, you can submit them from the same assignment list.
+Once you are done, you can submit them from the same assignment list. `Here <jupyterhub/nbgrader-jupyterlab>` is a short tutorial that walks through this process using the new JupyterLab interface.

 A course may give you access to a ``/coursedata`` folder with any course-specific data.